 If you want to watch autumn leaves in Tokyo, I recommend visiting Meiji-jingu Gaien Park in the Aoyama area.
 Meiji-jingu Gaien is one of the most famous spots to see autumn leaves in Tokyo.
-There are many ginkgo trees (also known as Ginkgo Avenue Tokyo) in Meiji-jingu Gaien.
+There are many ginkgo trees (also known as Ginkgo Avenue Tokyo or Icho Namiki Avenue) in Meiji-jingu Gaien.
 The ginkgo trees turn yellow in the fall and this scene can not be described in words.

 - Tokyo to Kyoto — 4 fastest & cheapest ways on how to get to Kyoto from Tokyo

 About Meiji-jingu Gaien